Your voice in The Pivot

 Explore our new online magazine, a platform where we share the wins, challenges, people, and initiatives from the Student Services sector.

-Can I use AI to write my article?
+Can I use AI to write my proposal/article ?

-AI is a great tool to generate new ideas and outline an article.
+AI is a great tool to develop new ideas and to help create an outline for an article.
 However, using it to write your whole article tends to lack the authenticity and personal touch we want to highlight in our magazine.
 We encourage you to use your own voice.
 We understand some people use AI tools to help with grammar or sentence structure, but we encourage you to use tools that won’t dilute your individual style.

 Let us know if you need recommendations for tools that won’t compromise your voice.